carldgosselin/build-a-stock-price-indicator/020 - Captsone Project - Build a stock price indicator.md

 **Project origin**

-I've always been interested in understanding the stock market. <br>
+I've always been interested in understanding the stock market.
 I'm happy to have the opportunity to apply machine learning algorithms to stock data. <a href="https://www.youtube.com/watch?v=j-6pr72cves" target="_blank"> "_I am very happy to be here!_" </a>

 **related datasets**

 CSV files will capture daily stock data for the following stocks: <br>
 1. MSFT <br>
 2. AAPL <br>
-3.
+3. ... <br>